victorchall/EveryDream2trainer/doc/LOWVRAM.md

 The first is the most impactful.

-    --gradient_checkpointing_unet
+    --gradient_checkpointing

-This enables gradient checkpoint on the largest part of the model, the U-Net.
-This will reduce the VRAM usage MANY gigabytes.
+This enables gradient checkpoint This will reduce the VRAM usage MANY gigabytes.
 By itself, and with batch_size 1 VRAM use can be as low as 11.9GB (out of an actual 12.2GB).
 This is very tight on a 12GB card such as a 3060 12GB so you will need to take care on what other applications are open.

 The second is batch_size in general.